ThinkGeo/Cloud-Maps/docs/v12.0/services/raster-map-tiles.md

 Map Suite Raster Tile Data is composed of street tiles and aerial images tiles.

 * **Street Tiles** The data of streets tiles (light / dark / transparent-background) mainly come from [Open Street Map](https://www.openstreetmap.org), and partially from [Natural Earth](https:/www.naturalearthdata.com/).
 The tiles cover the entire world.
-The tiles are scheduled to be updated on a monthly basis.
 * **Aerial Image Tiles**
   * The data for zoom level 0 ~ 11 comes from [LandSat](https://www.usgs.gov/land-resources/nlilandsat), it covers the entire world.
   * The data for zoom level 12 ~ 19 comes from [NAIP](https://www.fsa.usda.govprograms-and-services/aerial-photography/imagery-programs/naip-imagery/index) 2018.
 It covers the contiguous US (48 states).
 The tiles are scheduled to be updated every 2 years.